skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 Our projects are mainly realized in C++ and are hosted on GitHub repositories.
 We chose to create unit tests with the library [GoogleTest](https://github.com/google/googletest).
 This article does not cover the creation of unit tests but the various tools to orchestrate and industrialize source code analysis: from recovering and compiling the source code at each modification up to the the generation of reports on a single interface with the publication of results (on [Slack](https://slack.com) or by email) through static code analysis, complexity, code duplication, executing unit tests, computing code coverage, and finally testing the application performance.

-We were looking for tools that can be installed on our own servers (Unix) and which are free.
+We were looking for tools that meet the following criteria:
+* Open source license
+* Running on linux
+* Compatible with git
+* Supporting multiple programmating languages (C++, Python, Javascript and more to come)
+* Maintained and documented
+* Used by established companies

+Here is our candidates.

 ## Jenkins

-Of course, the first to be tested was [Jenkins](https://jenkins-ci.org).
-It is the most known CI tool and one of the most used.
+Of course, the first to be tested was [Jenkins](https://jenkins-ci.org) (MIT license).
+It is the most known CI tool and one of the most used (eBay, Google, Facebook, NetFlix, Yahoo and many others).
 Its installation was fairly simple and fast.

 The configuration is done quite easily once you know the analysis tools you want to use.
 In our case, we used [GoogleTest](https://github.com/google/googletest) for unit tests, [cppcheck](http://cppcheck.sourceforge.net) for static code analysis and [gcovr](http://gcovr.com) to calculate the coverage rate.
 The different compilations are done through a "Makefile".
 This list of tasks is defined through an Ant configuration file.
 Then we just have to install Jenkins plugins to retrieve and format the results (i.e.: "Cobertura Plugin" for the output of "gcovr", "Cppcheck Plug-in" for "cppcheck"...).